micropython/micropython/docs/library/pyb.Pin.rst

 You can set ``pyb.Pin.debug(True)`` to get some debug information about how a particular object gets mapped to a pin.

+When a pin has the ``Pin.PULL_UP`` or ``Pin.PULL_DOWN`` pull-mode enabled, that pin has an effective 40k Ohm resistor pulling it to 3V3 or GND respectively (except pin Y5 which has 11k Ohm resistors).

 Constructors
 ------------